 It goes without saying that climbing plants require maintenance and trimming!
-After the initial development phase the plant will eventually cover the desired area, which requires ongoing maintenance to sustain the plant and its appearance.
+After the initial development phase, the plant will eventually cover the desired area, and then requires ongoing maintenance to sustain the plant and its appearance.
 The level of care and maintenance can vary significantly in both phases depending on the plant species.
 This section shows how skilful plant selection and a clear delineation of the area to be greened will optimise your maintenance work.
 The photos of the climbing plants in this section are also available as posters (click on Poster for enlarged view).

 The English Ivy (Hedera) and other self-clinging climbers, such as Boston Ivy (Parthenocissus tricuspidata) and Virginia Creeper (P. quinquefolia), have the advantage that they hardly need any growth supports and require minimal maintenance during the establishment period.
 Watering is also rarely required.
 After approx. 5-10 years, it is time for the first trim.
 During the following years, once the entire greening area is covered - usually up to the eaves - considerable yearly pruning work is required in order to keep eaves and windows free, at least in theory...
 However, in practice this maintenance is often neglected and problems on the roof are overlooked, until the roofer discovers them...

 Hops and annual climbing plants: maintenance focuses predominantly on the soil (watering, fertilising) and on removing the withered shoots in autumn.
 Overall maintenance remains rather undemanding throughout the years.
 They are similar to the clematis hybrids, which are usually purchased for one season with the knowledge that these plants will die off and new ones will have to replace them the following year.